AdobeDocs/commerce-admin.en/help/systems/security-two-factor-authentication.md

 >
 >This implementation of two-factor authentication (2FA) applies to the _Admin_ only, and is not available for customer accounts.
 The two-factor authentication that protects your Commerce account has a separate setup.
 To learn more, go to [Secure your Commerce account](../getting-started/commerce-account-secure.md).

 Two-factor authentication is widely used, and it is common to generate access codes for different websites on the same app.
-This ensures that only you are able to log in to your user account.
+This additional authentication ensures that only you are able to log in to your user account.
 If you lose your password or a bot guesses it, two-factor authentication adds a layer of protection.
 For example, you might use Google Authenticator to generate codes for the Admin of your store, your Commerce account, and Google account.

 ![Security configuration iphone - 2FA](./assets/google-authenticator-iphone.png){width="300"}